-- A. Home and community based waiver services for participants with an ABI are covered benefits only when delivered by qualified providers that are enrolled with the SMA to provide the services as part of the ABI Waiver.
-In addition to this Medicaid provider agreement, all providers of ABI Waiver services must also have a current contract with DHS/DSPD. - B. The SMA will enter into a provider agreement with all willing providers who are selected by participants and meet licensure, certification, competency requirements and all other provider qualifications as defined in the ABI Waiver SIP. - C. DHS in conjunction with the Bureau of Contract Management will issue solicitations to possible providers of waiver services through a request for proposal (RFP).
+- A. Waiver services are covered benefits only when delivered by qualified providers that are enrolled with the SMA to provide the services as part of the Waiver.
+In addition to this Medicaid provider agreement, all providers of Waiver services must also have a current contract with DHS/DSPD. - B. The SMA will enter into a provider agreement with all willing providers who are selected by participants and meet licensure, certification, competency requirements and all other provider qualifications. - C. DHS in conjunction with the Bureau of Contract Management will issue solicitations to possible providers of waiver services through a Request for Proposal (RFP).
 All solicitations for each RFP are posted through the BidSync.com website.
 To submit an RFP, a provider must register with BidSync.com and can do so free of charge.
 RFPs always remain open, allowing for continuous recruitment.
 A review committee evaluates the proposals against the criteria contained in the RFP and selects those who meet the qualifications.